-- Homework: Most homework will be completed online using WebAssign.
-Other assignments may be required via discussions in D2L, on paper, or other means. - Missed in-class assignments won't be available to make up, unless you have an excused absence and may require your attendance in MathPad for completion. - Late penalties may be assessed for late homework, unless absences were excused and documented as noted above. - Homework will not be accepted after two weeks beyond the due date (except at the discretion of the instructor). - Extra credit earned during class periods will be not be accepted late. - Online Homework Component forms 25% of your overall grade.
-In this traditional course, it is expected that you will review classwork material and do online homework after face-to-face lectures.
-In-class lectures will cover content at a reasonable pace and self-motivation is expected.
-Expect to do some independent enrichment work. - Quizzes: will make up 25% of your grade - Tests: will make up 20% of your grade - Mid-Term Exam: date and time to be announced ... - Final Exam: The final is a written (pencil, paper, scantron) exam tentatively scheduled for Monday, December 16, 5:00- 7:00 p.m. (venue: SCI A212)
+- Testing MUST reflect your own work.
+You are encouraged to work together or ask for assistance on homework (unless otherwise specified), but it is your responsibility to understand and learn the content for tests, quizzes, and exams. - Generally, it is my policy to not allow make-up tests.
+An exception is likely to be made provided you make your request in advance of the test.
+The make-up date will need to be within a reasonable timeframe and at the convenience of the instructor. - Appeal of any grading should be submitted in writing within 5 days of receiving the evaluation - Online Homework Component makes up 25% of your overall grade.
+In this traditional course, it is expected that you will review classwork material and do online homework after faceto-face or asynchronous lectures.
+In-class and asynchronous lectures will cover content at a reasonable pace and self-motivation is expected.
+Expect to do some independent enrichment work. - Please, try to complete homework assignments before the tentative due dates - Quizzes: will make up 25% of your grade - Tests: will make up 20% of your grade - Mid-Term Exam: date and time to be announced ... - Final Exam: The final is a written (pencil, paper, scantron) exam tentatively scheduled for Monday, December 14, 5:00- 7:00 p.m. (venue: virtual, using the Canvas platform)